Robert Lowry (governor): Early life and military service

 Robert Lowry was born in Chesterfield District, South Carolina on March 10, 1829, and was raised in Mississippi.
 During the American Civil War, he enlisted as a private in the Confederate States Army.
-He quickly received a commission in the 6th Mississippi Infantry.
+He quickly received a commission in the 6th Mississippi Infantry Regiment.
 He commanded the regiment at the Battle of Shiloh, where it suffered very heavy casualties, and he was wounded.
 In early 1864, he led the troops that were sent to put down the local uprising of citizens near Jones County, Mississippi.
 Later, Lowry commanded a brigade of Mississippi regiments in the Third Corps, Army of Tennessee; in February 1865, he was finally promoted to brigadier-general.
 When the war was over, he returned to legal practice in Brandon.
 Lowry briefly served in the Mississippi State Senate after the war (1865–1866).
 Massive fraud in the gubernatorial election of 1881 resulted in the election of the subject over the Independent People's Party candidate, Benjamin King.

 Governor (1882–1890)

 Between 1882 and 1890, he was the Democratic governor of Mississippi, serving two four-year terms.
 He could be called a Bourbon Democrat.
 The Farmers' Alliance movement continued to show local action in Yazoo County and most areas of the state.

-In September 1889, Lowry ordered the state militia to Leflore County, where organized by the Colored Farmers' National Alliance and Cooperative Union sparked false rumors of an impending Black "uprising."
+In September 1889, Lowry ordered the state militia to Leflore County, where organizing by the Colored Farmers' National Alliance and Cooperative Union sparked false rumors of an impending Black "uprising."
 Militia troops killed an estimated 25 Black people.

 Political activity related to peonage and racial discrimination in the Mississippi delta and other areas of the state led to violence during his term of office.
 Rapid industrial development occurred during his administration as well as the founding of the first state-supported women's college at Columbus.